BerglandLab/diapause-scripts-clean/gwas/README.md

 * "gather\_annotations.R" extracts annotations from a gds of the vcftools
 * "annotation\_enrichment" performs the enrichment analysis for annotation classes (synonymous, non-syn, etc)

+## compare the LOCO and non-LOCO analysis
+* "loco\_nonloco\_corr.R" looks at the correlation of P-values
+* "loco\_vs\_nonloco\_GIF\_thinned.R" thins the GWAS results to cacluate average qq-plots

 ## miscellaneous
 * "inversion\_glms.R" analyzes the effect of inversions on diapause
 * "timeless\_genotypes.R" extracts genotype information about the previously published indel in timeless using parental VCF (this polymorphism was not included in our GWAS)
+* "top1percent.R generates" a large dataset containing the top 1% fof SNPs from all 6000 GWASs